 Hydroponics gets harder than it needs to be when the basic measurements are explained poorly.
 For beginners, the useful version is simple: EC helps you avoid feeding too weakly or too strongly, and pH helps the plant access what is already in solution.
+If you want crop-specific numbers after this, use it together with Hydroponic Lettuce EC & pH Chart and When to Change Hydroponic Nutrient Solution: Top Off vs Full Reset.

 What EC actually tells you